Muslim period in the Indian subcontinent: Jaunpur Sultanate

-The Jaunpur Sultanate was founded in 1394 by Khwajah-i-Jahan Malik Sarwar, a eunuch slave and former wazir of Sultan Nasiruddin Muhammad Shah IV Tughluq, amidst the disintegration of the Delhi Sultanate's Tughlaq dynasty.
+The Jaunpur Sultanate was founded in 1394 by Khwajah-i-Jahan Malik Sarwar, a eunuch slave and former wazir of Sultan Muhammad Shah III, amidst the disintegration of the Delhi Sultanate's Tughlaq dynasty.
 It was centred in Jaunpur, and the Sultanate extended authority over Awadh and a large part of the Ganges-Yamuna Doab between 1394 and 1479.
 It reached its greatest height under the rule of Sultan Ibrahim Shah, who also vastly contributed to the development of Islamic education in the Sultanate.
-In 1479, Sultan Hussain Khan was defeated by the forces of Bahlul Lodi, Sultan of the Lodi dynasty of the Delhi Sultanate, which abruptly brought an end to independent Jaunpur and its reabsorption into the Delhi Sultanate.
+In 1479, Sultan Hussain Khan was defeated by the forces of Bahlul Lodi, sultan of the Lodi dynasty of the Delhi Sultanate, which abruptly brought an end to independent Jaunpur and its reabsorption into the Delhi Sultanate.

 Nawabs of Bengal

 Nawab was a title given by the Mughals to the governors of different provinces.
-During disintegration of the empire in the 18th century, many Nawabs became de facto independent.
+During disintegration of the empire in the 18th century, many Nawabs became de-facto independent.

 Bengal Subah in 1751 (in red).
 Muslim kingdoms of Awadh, Hyderabad Deccan, Carnatic and Mysore can also be seen.

-In the early 18th-century, the Nawabs of Bengal and Murshidabad were the de facto independent ruler of the three regions of Bengal, Bihar, and Orissa which constitute the modern-day sovereign country of Bangladesh and the Indian states of West Bengal, Bihar and Orissa.
+In the early 18th-century, the Nawabs of Bengal and Murshidabad were the de-facto independent rulers of the three regions of Bengal, Bihar, and Orissa which constitute the modern-day sovereign country of Bangladesh and the Indian states of West Bengal, Bihar and Orissa.
 The Nawabs of Bengal oversaw a period of proto-industrialization.
 The region was a major production center for cotton muslin cloth, silk cloth, shipbuilding, gunpowder, saltpetre, and metalworks.
 The British company eventually challenged the authority of the Nawabs.
 In the aftermath of the siege of Calcutta in 1756, in which the Nawab's forces overran the main British base, the East India Company dispatched a fleet led by Robert Clive who defeated the last independent Nawab Siraj-ud-Daulah at the Battle of Plassey in 1757.
 Mir Jafar was installed as the puppet Nawab.
 His successor Mir Qasim attempted in vain to dislodge the British.
 The defeat of Nawab Mir Qasim of Bengal, Nawab Shuja-ud-Daula of Oudh, and Mughal Emperor Shah Alam II at the Battle of Buxar in 1764 paved the way for British expansion across India.